Site icon Texas Travel Talk

 Guadalupe Mountains National Park

-Guadalupe Mountains National Park is located in southwestern Texas and continues into New Mexico.
-The park includes a 24-mile stretch of mountains, several high plateaus, and desert valleys between El Paso, Texas, and Carlsbad, New Mexico.
+Guadalupe Mountains National Park is in southwestern Texas and extends into New Mexico.
+It includes a 24-mile stretch of mountains, several high plateaus, and desert valleys between El Paso, Texas, and Carlsbad, New Mexico.

-It offers camping facilities and hiking trails that will appeal to all levels of hikers, from beginners to experts.
+It offers camping facilities and hiking trails that will appeal to hikers of all levels, from beginners to experts.

 Palo Duro Canyon State Park.
 Photo Credit: Chastity V.